Explore Mount Triglav: A Guide to Hiking All 21 Trails

 Happy Female Climber Ascending Triglav Peak, Small Triglav on the Background

-6) Uskovnica (Lom) – mount Triglav route (across Triglavska škrbina), very difficult marked path
+4) Uskovnica (Lom) – Mount Triglav (across Triglavska škrbina)

 Altitude difference: 1788 m